zaboople/essay/Software/DependencyInjectionPart1.md

     mine1(abc)
     mine2(abc)

 After all, one parameter is easier than three.
-But if I'm still not happy, you can suggest the object-oriented solution:
+You can also suggest the object-oriented solution:

     Mine m = Mine(a, b, c)
     m.mine1()